znsio/teswiz/README.md

 src/test/resources/reportportal.properties file or provide the path to the file using this environment
 variable: `REPORT_PORTAL_FILE`

+Test can run on local browsers / devices, or against any cloud provider, such as HeadSpin, BrowserStack, SauceLabs, pCloudy.

 ## Tech stack used

 * cucumber-jvm (https://cucumber.io)